 appearances will be scheduled on a first-come, first-served basis.

 MARGE WALLACE (March 24, 1926-June 21, 2003)

 Marjorie Wallace, also known as Ballpark Marge, the No. 1 Giants Fan, passed away in 2003 at the age of 77.
 Marge was a longtime fixture at San Francisco Giants games.
 She began watching the Giants in 1960 and rarely missed a game at Candlestick Park and AT&T Park.
-Becoming such a part of the Giants family, Marge arrived hours before game time and was given her own personal chair in front of the Giants clubhouse where she sat and greeted the players with high-fives as they arrived.
-Marge will be missed, but never forgotten.
+Marge became a big part of the Giants family, arriving hours before each game.
+She was given her own personal chair in front of the Giants clubhouse, where she sat and greeted the players with high-fives as they arrived to the ballpark.
+Marge is missed, but never forgotten.
 A plaque with her picture hangs outside the clubhouse door, above where she used to sit, in Marge's memory.

 MEETINGS AND CONFERENCES

 AT&T Park and many of the various venues and levels within the ballpark

 can be rented on non-game days for conferences, meetings, trade shows